charts

 radarr.domain string "" The ingress domain name that hosts the Radarr server.

-radarr.ingress bool false Specifies whether Radarr should be hosted using an Ingress.
+radarr.ingress bool false Specifies whether the Radarr service should be served publicly using an Ingress.

 replicaCount string "" The desired number of running replicas for Flex.
 Default: "1".